zettlchen/AJS-flexord/README.md

   $r \in \{2,\ldots,11\}$;
 * the number of variables $m \in \{3, 6, 11\}$; and
 * the regularization parameter $\alpha \in \{0, 75, 150\}$, where
-  more regularization results in more diffuse clusters.
+  higher regularization results in more diffuse clusters.

 For each configuration combination, we created `nIter=100` data sets, on which we ran the algorithms.

-To simulate our `nIter` data sets, we
+To simulate our `nIter` data sets

-1) took the binary data on presence/absence of 11 symptoms of low backpain  in 464 patients and their respective diagnoses provided in the Supplementary Material of [Fop et al. (2017)](https://doi.org/10.1214/17-aoas1061) as input data,
+1) we took the binary data on presence/absence of 11 symptoms of low backpain in 464 patients and their respective diagnoses provided in the Supplementary Material of [Fop et al. (2017)](https://doi.org/10.1214/17-aoas1061) as input data,
-2) on which we fit finite mixtures of multivariate independent Bernoulli distributions with three[^1] components (regularized by `alpha`, in order to obtain moderately well separated clusters).
+2) we fitted finite mixtures of multivariate independent Bernoulli distributions with three[^1] components (regularized by `alpha`, in order to obtain moderately well separated clusters).
 3) From these fitted models, we then generated data by drawing `N` times using binomial distributions for components, where the number of trials is set to `r`.